 Business lunches with clients

-Business lunches with clients cannot be claimed.
-As simple as that.
-HMRC has a condition that isn’t fulfilled when you take out a client for lunch for business purpose.
-Your business can and on many occasions will pay for lunch, but when you file for tax at the end of the year, you can’t add this receipt to the receipts you are claiming expenses for.
+Lunches with clients cannot be claimed for business purposes.
+Your business may on many occasions, pay for the lunch, but when you file for tax at the end of the year, you cannot add this to the receipts you are claiming expenses for.

 Business lunches with staff

-The difference and similarities between Self-employed and employee
+The difference and similarities between Self-employed and Employees

-The major similarity between the two is that HMRC requires, in both cases, the meals to be ordinary and necessary and during the working hours.
-Other normal meals are dismissed and not accounted for.
+A significant similarity between the two is that HMRC requires, in both cases, the meals to be ordinary and necessary during working hours.
+Meals that fall outside of these parameters cannot be accounted for.